 Molokai

 More than 50% of people living on Molokai have indigenous Hawaiian roots.
 Because of this, there is a real focus here on preserving the island’s natural landscape and heritage, rather than solely on tourism.
-The authentic feel of Molokai makes it the best island to visit in Hawaii to experience real Hawaiian culture.
+The authentic feel of Molokai makes it the best of the Hawaiian islands to visit to experience real Hawaiian culture.

 This long, thin island is awash with national parks and farming land, with accommodation made up mainly of small hotels and family-run bed and breakfasts: a reflection of that authentic feeling.